vikaschoudhary007/Simulations-SyntheticData/FlightGear/Setup.md

-# This file contains the setup instructions for [FlightGear](https://www.flightgear.org/) simulator for UAVs simulations.
+# This file contains the setup instructions for UAVs simulation in [FlightGear](https://www.flightgear.org/) simulator.

 ### 1. **Install and setup conda environment**